tinkajob/regression-nn/README.md

 Create a CSV file containing features and target columns.

 ### 2. Configure Training
-Edit the `parameters.json` file (in the same folder as `dataset.csv`) to define the training configuration.
-In `def_parameters.json` file, which is in root folder, specify which dataset to train model on (name of the folder inside `datasets`, containing `dataset.csv` and `parameters.json`).
+This project uses **2 config files**:
+- `def_parameters.json`: defines which dataset to use *(`"dataset": dataset_name`)* and provides fallback parameters
+- `datasets/{dataset_name}/parameters.json`: dataset-specific parameters (these replace default ones).

+For more info about configuration see *Configuration* section.

 ### 3. Train the Model
 ```
 python train.py
 ```
-During training, the evolutionary algorithm will generate new networks and improve them over generations.
+During training, the evolutionary algorithm evolves a population of networks over multiple generations, improving performance over time.

 ### 4. Evaluate Performance
 After training, the program reports the **Mean Absolute Error (MAE)**: